alex-courtis/arch/doc/arch-install.md

 Boot a [bootable USB image](https://wiki.archlinux.org/index.php/USB_flash_installation_media)

-You can use `wifi-menu` to connect to a secured network, temporarily.
+You can use [iwctl](https://wiki.archlinux.org/index.php/Iwd#iwctl) to connect to a secured network, temporarily.

 ### Keymap